Best 17 Gardens in DC: The Instagrammers Guide

 Constitution Gardens

 If you ever needed a quiet place to just sit and watch some ducks swim past, check out Constitution Gardens.
-It is located very close to the WWII memorial at the National Mall however it seems to be tucked away so much that it’s rarely ever busy.
-A great place to just sit and relax with a stunning view of the Washington Monument.
+Located near the WWII Memorial on the National Mall, it somehow stays tucked away enough that it’s rarely crowded.
+The small island in the center of the pond has a memorial to the signers of the Declaration of Independence.

 Constitution Gardens on Google Maps